Diarrhea in Dogs: Causes, Symptoms, and Treatment Options

 Place the yogurt in a small bowl and add 1 teaspoon of zeolite.

-Stir the mixture well until the zeolite is completely incorporated into the yogurt.
+Stir the mixture well until the zeolite is fully incorporated into the yogurt.

 3. Optional ingredients:

-For added nutrients and flavor, you can add 1 teaspoon of unsweetened applesauce or some low-fat cottage cheese and mix well.
+For additional nutrients and flavor, you can add 1 teaspoon of unsweetened apple puree or a little lean cottage cheese and mix well.

 Give your dog a small amount of this mixture.